ggciag/mandyoc/docs/files/input.rst

 Input files
 ===========

-MANDYOC accepts ASCII files to use as initial conditions for the simulation, such as an initial temperature file ``input_temperature.txt``, a file containing the initial interfaces geometry ``input_interfaces.txt`` and a file containing the initial velocity field at the faces of the model ``input_velocity.txt``.
+*Mandyoc* accepts ASCII files to use as initial conditions for the simulation, such as an initial temperature file ``input_temperature.txt``, a file containing the initial interfaces geometry ``input_interfaces.txt`` and a file containing the initial velocity field at the faces of the model ``input_velocity.txt``.
 The next subsections will help you creating each one of these files.

 ASCII temperature file